nikitastryuk/React-Starter-Baseweb/PACKAGES.md

 > - **html-webpack-plugin** // Simplifies creation of HTML files to serve your webpack bundles.
 > - **eslint-webpack-plugin** // ESLint plugin for webpack.
 > - **clean-webpack-plugin** // Plugin to remove/clean your build folder(s).
+> - **dotenv-webpack** // Plugin to do a text replace in the resulting bundle for any instances of process.env.

 > ### EsLint
 >